-2.22 The responsibility for preparing the Joint Local Plan will rest with the separate Executive Bodies at each authority, i.e. Cabinet.
+2.23 The responsibility for preparing the Joint Local Plan will rest with the separate Executive Bodies at each authority, i.e. Cabinet.
 As part of the process the recommendations of the Joint Advisory Group will be reported to and considered by the executive body of each council, which will retain decision making powers.
 The legal requirement for the Full Council of each authority to ratify policies set out in the Draft and Final Local Plan and to formally adopt the Local Plan (following examination) also remains.
-Comments will be sought from Newcastle-under-Lyme's Planning Committee and Stoke-on-Trent's Development Management Policy Group at appropriate times to inform this process.
+Comments will be sought from Newcastle-under-Lyme's Planning committee and Stoke-on-Trent's Development Management Policy Group and ward members at appropriate times to inform this process.

-Joint Local Plan - Methods of Communication
+Joint Local Plan - methods of communication

-2.23 The following tables set out the detail about the methods of communication with stakeholders and the public that will be used by the Borough Council and the City Council in preparing the Joint Local Plan.
+2.24 The following tables set out the detail about the methods of communication with stakeholders and the public that will be used by the borough council and the city council in preparing the Joint Local Plan.
 This indicates the minimum standards that will be applied.
 Occasionally other methods of involvement may be applied in response to needs identified at the time.